CenterForSpatialResearch/Fall2017Workshops/Tutorials/01_ThinkingSpace.md

 * perform a table join to add additional data to an existing shapefile’s attribute table
 * query a GIS dataset, using both tabular and spatial queries

-#### Part 00
+### Downloads
 Download the GitHub repository for this workshop.
 Using the green button [here](https://github.com/CenterForSpatialResearch/Fall2017Workshops), select `Download ZIP`.
 The Class_Data folder will then have all of the datasets needed for this tutorial.

 In addition to the data files you have downloaded already you can optionally download the Gridded Population of the World raster dataset [here](https://drive.google.com/file/d/0B5KywkNXsT4JYlZGd1lReUVyYVk/view?usp=sharing).
 Please create a new folder in the Data directory called Raster and save the GriddedPop.zip file there.
 Once it has downloaded unzip the file so that we can use its contents.

-### Mapping Data 00: Mapping World Population(s)
+### Mapping World Population(s)
 #### Premise
 How might we depict the urbanized world in terms of population?
 Which countries in the world are majority urban?
-In this exercise you will create a map of population values in world countries and cities (and at the same time explore the QGIS interface).
+In this exercise you will create a map of population values in world countries and cities in order to explore the QGIS interface and basic methods of querying spatial data.

 The data sets you will use are: a point file for the locations of populated places around the world; a a polygon file for country boundaries; and optionally a very cool raster dataset that describes world population in 1km grid created by [CEISIN](http://www.ciesin.org).